mjishnu/pypdl/README.md

     block=True,
     retries=0,
     mirror_func=None,
-    etag=True
+    etag=True,
+    overwrite=False
 )
 ```

 Each option is explained below:
+- `allow_reuse`: Whether to allow reuse of existing Pypdl object for next download.
+The default value is `False`.
 - `url`: The URL of the file to download.
 - `file_path`: An optional path to save the downloaded file.
 By default, it uses the present working directory.
-If `file_path` is a directory, then the file is downloaded into it  otherwise, the file is downloaded into the given path.
+If `file_path` is a directory, then the file is downloaded into it  otherwise, the file is downloaded into the given path.\
 - `segments`: The number of segments the file should be divided in multi-threaded download.
 The default value is 10.
 - `display`: Whether to display download progress and other optional messages.
 The default value is `True`.
 - `multithread`: Whether to use multi-threaded download.
 The default value is `True`.